tgiesela/openvpn/README.md

 Sometimes during the first time installation, you will have to wait a while when the Diffie Hellman parameters are generated.

+You will have to change the change the base.conf file.
+The following line:

+	remote ubuntuglassfish.thuis.local 1197

+needs to be changed into

+	remote <your-openvpn-server> 1197

 ## Environment variables

 - KEY_COUNTRY:     (optional) the country abbreviaion ("NL")